mayanku1111/mayanku1111/README.md

 # Hi , I'm Mayank

 ## I am interested in deep learning specifically in areas like nlp,llms and diffusion models.
-## Inspired by yoshua bengio,I want to understand the mechanisms giving rise to intelligence and making learning algorithms unpredictable just like a reasonable smart human.
+## Inspired by yoshua bengio,I want to understand the mechanisms giving rise to intelligence and making learning algorithms unpredictable so that they perform well in a real world of randomness and unpredictable nature.

 ### Skills and Experience